ispeakcomputer/cluster_list/README.md

-# list_every_kubernetes_cluster
+# Cluster List - Get Nodes Output For Multiple Clusters for Kubernetes.

 Simple script to list every single cluster and there nodes in my kuberctl configuration

-# Cluster List - Get Nodes Output For Multiple Clusters for Kubernetes.

-Currently switching between clusters or "context" and outputs "kubectl get nodes" results.

 In the current working state the script output looks like this.